On the Complexity of the Two-Stage Majoritarian Rule: Strategic Problems

 \begin{proof} We prove the theorem via a reduction from {\prob{RBDS}}.
-Let $(G=(\rs\cup \bs, A), \kappa)$ be an instance of {\prob{RBDS}}.
-We construct an instance of {\prob{CCAC}} for TSMR as follows.
-For each vertex in~$G$ we create one candidate denoted by the same symbol for notational simplicity.
-In addition, we create a distinguished candidate~$p$.
-Let $C=R\cup \{p\}$ and let $D=B$.
-Besides, let $k=\kappa$ and let~$\rhd=(p,\overrightarrow{B},\overrightarrow{R})$.
-We create a multiset~$V$ of votes in a way so that \begin{itemize} \item every candidate from~$R$ beats all her predecessors in~$\rs\cup \{p\}$; \item $p$ beats every candidate from~$B$; and \item for each $r\in R$ and each $b\in B$, if~$b$ dominates~$r$ in~$G$, then~$b$ beats~$r$; otherwise,~$r$ beats~$b$. \end{itemize}
+Let $I=(G, \kappa)$ be an instance of {\prob{RBDS}}, where~$G$ is a bipartite graph with the bipartition~$(\rs, \bs)$.
+We construct an instance $g(I)$ of {\prob{CCAC-TSMR}} as follows.
+For each vertex in~$G$, we create a corresponding candidate, using the same symbol for notational simplicity.
+Additionally, we introduce a distinguished candidate~$p$.
+Let $C = \rs \cup \{p\}$ and $D = \bs$.
+Set $k = \kappa$, and define the agenda as~$\rhd = (p, \overrightarrow{\bs}, \overrightarrow{\rs})$.

-By the famous McGarvey's theorem~\cite{McGarvey1953} such votes can be constructed in polynomial time.
-The instance of {\prob{CCAC}} for TSMR is $((C\muplus D, V), p, \rhd, k)$.
+We then construct a set~$V$ of votes on $C\cup D$ satisfying: \begin{enumerate} \item[(i)] every candidate in~$\rs$ beats all its predecessors in~$\rs\cup \{p\}$; \item[(ii)] $p$ beats every candidate in~$\bs$; and \item[(iii)] for each $r\in \rs$ and each $b\in \bs$, if~$b$ dominates~$r$ in~$G$, then~$b$ beats~$r$; otherwise,~$r$ beats~$b$. \end{enumerate}

-The correctness of the reduction is easy to see.
-In particular, if there exists $B'\subseteq B$ of~$\kappa$ vertices dominating~$R$, then after adding the candidates corresponding to~$B'$, every~$r\in R$ has at least one predecessor from~$B'$ who beats her, excluding the winning of~$r$.
-Candidates in~$B'$ cannot win as they are beaten by~$p$.
-Therefore, after adding these candidates,~$p$ becomes the winner.
-If, however, the {\prob{RBDS}} instance is a {\noins}, no matter which at most~$k$ candidates from~$B$ are added, there is at least one candidate in~$R$ who beats all her predecessors in the resulting election.
-In this case we cannot add at most~$k$ candidates to make~$p$ the winner. \end{proof}
+By McGarvey’s theorem~\cite{McGarvey1953}, such votes can be constructed in polynomial time.
+The resulting instance is $g(I)=((C \cup D, V), p, \rhd, k)$.
+We now prove the correctness of the reduction.